 A company director who is in any way, whether directly or indirectly, interested in a contract with the company is required to declare the nature of that interest in the contract at a meeting of the directors of the company.

 A company is owned by its members or shareholders.
 Directors are appointed by the shareholders of the company but can also be appointed by the other directors where the articles of association allow.
 The role of the directors is to manage the company on behalf of the shareholders.
 The articles of association usually provide for the delegation of the shareholders management powers to the board of directors and many of the functions of the directors are set out in a company’s articles of association.

 A company director should be familiar with the legal responsibilities and obligations attached to the position.
-A company directors may also act as the company secretary.
+A company director may also act as the company secretary.

 A person requires no formal qualifications to become a company director.
 A director is not required to be a member or shareholder of the company unless the articles of association specifically so provide.

 Company directors’ responsibilities are wide and diverse.
 As the vast majority of Irish companies are private companies, there are a substantial number of companies of which the directors and shareholders are the same.
 Under such circumstances, the distinction between the company’s property and the director/member’s own property can be a matter of some confusion with the result that the directors treat company property as though it was their own.

 A fiduciary is required to act in a manner which is legally becoming of their office and which places the interests of the company ahead of their own.